tis-lab/tislab.org/contact/index.md

 We are a geographically distributed team

-Our lab is currently part of the [University of Colorado School of Medicine](https://medschool.cuanschutz.edu/)'s [Department of Biomedical Informatics](https://medschool.cuanschutz.edu/dbmi).

-As of April 15, 2024 the TISLab will be institutionally based at the [University of North Carolina's Genetics Department](https://www.med.unc.edu/genetics/)
+Our lab is based at the [University of North Carolina's Genetics Department](https://www.med.unc.edu/genetics/) starting April 15, 2024.

 {%
   include link.html